Ringgoldatienza/Curated-Packages-Blogs-Books-Etc/README.md

-# Curated papers, articles, and blogs on data science & machine learning in production.
+# Curated papers, articles, books and blogs on data science & machine learning in production.

 # General